 One of these in a pistol caliber like .357 or .44 could be a game changer.

 Now that I have had time to dwell in my Wild Bill fantasy for a minute, let’s move on.

 When we talk about upping the ante with a firearm in our vehicles, we have to accept more responsibility than just the pistol on your side.
 Keeping track of the gun and making sure it is secure is a vital component of this method of carry.

 There was a time when working in the middle of nowhere and miles away from any support, A good friend of mine carried a Mossberg 500 in a cardboard tube behind the seat of his Silverado.
 It was an old tube that roll linoleum came in.
 It was beaten up and stained with oil and still had the labels.
 It was something that would not interest most any thief.

 Finding a method of keeping your gun out of view will prevent a lot of issues, no matter if you run into a cop or a criminal.

 Once you up the power, you have to remember that every bullet you fire in self-defense will have a lawyer attached to it.
 Taking time to be good with your gun isn’t enough.
 You have to be mindful of your backstop and any possible damage to life or property.
 In today’s legal world, you are likely to be held accountable.
 Make sure you are covered.

 Does that somehow degrade the idea of carrying a gun in your vehicle?
 Not to me.
 I like to have my bases covered, keeping a gun and first aid kit in my vehicle is just another part of that.

 Just remember, like they said in the Lord of the Rings movie “Keep it secret, keep it safe.”

 That’s my tagline for the movie buffs out there!
 But its solid advice.
-If you want to know more about any of these guns, you can find most of them over at Brownells.
-If you are looking for complete guns or just gun parts, it's hard to beat their selection.
+If you want to know more about any of these guns, you can find most of them over at Palmetto State Armory.
+If you are looking for complete guns or just gun parts, it’s hard to beat their selection.